ndebuhr/cloud-native-workstation/README.md

 ### Resource requests

 For portability to low-resource environments like minikube, resource requests are zeroed for all components.
 This is just the default configuration.
-For production environments, set resource requests equal to approximately one-half of the resource limits.

 ### GPU capabilities